rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-upper.png?raw=true" alt="ColorPicker variations upper"/>

+>**NOTE:**
+> This is a **FlexColorPicker 2.0.0 dev and pre-release** with sound null safety.
+It contains
+> many new features compared to the previous 1.x version.
 >
-> This is a **FlexColorPicker 2.0.0 pre-release** with sound null safety.
->
 > The package documentation has not yet been updated to cover all new features that are
 > being introduced in final 2.0.0 version together with null-safety.
 The changelog covers
-> the major changes and API docs are up to date as well.
-More new features are still
+> the major changes.
+API docs are up to date as well.
+The bundled and live
+> [**web demo app**](https://rydmike.com/flexcolorpicker) shows the new features, and you
+> can change most API settings.
+It also shows each API name and current value in a tooltip for
+> each control.
+>
-> coming before to final 2.0.0 release.
+> More new features may still come before first 2.0.0 stable release.
 >

 ### The different types of available color pickers are